Skip to Content

 • Nothing will change with the branches.
 A requirement of the MPLCP application was a “Comprehensive Service Plan,” which details how a new or improved building would affect multi-branch libraries.
 In ours, we noted that there would be no changes to branch operations, hours, or services, which the Selectboard approved of.

-• The total cost will be more than the DPW facility ($9.86 million), but less than Greenfield’s Library ($20 million).
-The cost to Montague taxpayers will almost likely be less than the DPW facility.
+• We loosely estimate the total project cost will be more than the DPW facility ($9.86 million), but less than Greenfield’s Library ($20 million).
+Because the state is going to pay for up to 67% of eligible costs, and 50-55% of total project costs, the amount of money that Montague taxpayers are responsible for will most likely be less than the DPW facility.

 • We’re not sure yet.
 The Massachusetts Public Library Construction Program will pay for 60% of the first $5 million dollars spent, 45% of the next $5 million dollars spent, and 35% of the next $5 million dollars spent.
 That number will form our base award, then an additional 17.53% will be added on top of that, due to Montague’s economic need.
-We estimate the state will pay for about half of the total project costs, but we won’t have solid numbers until Winter 2026.
+The state will pay up to 67% of eligible costs, which we estimate will be a little more than half of the total project costs, but we won’t have solid numbers until Winter 2026.

-• It’s unclear.
-The public safety complex and the high school will be paid off around the same time that this project would need town funding.
-This means that there should be la limited impact on taxes.
+• Since other town debt will be paid off around the same time that this project would need town funding, there should be a more limited impact on taxes.
 That said, we won’t have exact figures until we know how much the project is going to cost.

-• Not exactly.
-The libraries are requesting an Adult Services Coordinator position, to start in FY27, to meet existing programming, technology, and local history resource needs in the community.
+• The libraries are requesting an Adult Services Coordinator position, to start in FY27, to meet existing programming, technology, and local history resource needs in the community.
 (7/10 libraries with similar populations to Montague have this kind of staff position already.)
-Assuming this role is filled, then there will not be a need to hire additional staff.
+Assuming this role is filled, the only other position we may hire for is a 6-12 hour/week position to cover the children's desk during evenings and weekends.

 • Talk to your friends, neighbors, community leaders, and town meeting members about the Carnegie Library, the unmet needs of the community, and the opportunity we have to fund a good portion of the project with state monies.
 Talk about the ways that an expanded or new library building could fill these needs.
 Montague deserves a library facility that fully serves the community.